hackclub/hackclub/workshops/drum_pad/README.md

 Now it's up to you!
 Do anything with this project, go on and implement something crazy.

-To finish, here are some branches that build upon this project:
+To finish, here are some examples of what can be built on top of this project:

 - **Play an automated beat track:** [demo and code](https://repl.it/@emmanuel39hanks/drumpadwithabeattrack)
 - **Play the drum pad with your keyboard:** [demo and code](https://repl.it/@emmanuel39hanks/drumpadwithkeyboard)